 If you’re interested in potentially multiplying your money, here’s a look at how to trade options.

-The Bottom Line: Start Day Trading Stocks by Creating a Watchlist
+The Bottom Line: Start Day Trading Stocks by Creating a Stock watchlist

 Once you’ve opened a brokerage account, the first step you need to take to start day trading stocks is to develop a watchlist.
-Trading gurus always develop watchlists so they can keep an eye on their picks.
+Trading gurus always develop watchlists so they know which day trading stocks to watch.
 If you don’t create a watchlist, it’ll be pretty hard when you’re day trading stocks.